nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 You'll find on [this page](https://doc.nuxeo.com/corg/user-interface-guidelines/) basic spelling guidelines to write documentation.

 # Edit a Page
-## Modify Review Date
+## Review a Page

+{{#> callout type='info' heading='Info'}}
+As a lot of people are contributing on the documentation, every creation or edition should go through a Pull Request to be reviewed by the doc team.
+{{/callout}}

-Once you have entirely reviewed a page, and that you consider that it's OK or not, you will have to update the review flag.
-If the page is ok, update the date only, if it's not-ok you will have to change the status and add a comment.
+Once you have reviewed a page, you will need to update its status accordingly.
+This status is displayed in the frontmatter on the page itself.
+To do so:

-`comment` is mandatory to describe what is incorrect with the page if the status is set to `not-ok` or `requiresUpdates`.
-Markdown will be converted and multiline text can be added.
-{{#> callout type='note'}} Make sure that the comment is well written as it is displayed on the page to inform the viewer what is the problem on the page.{{/callout}}
+- **If the content is still relevant**, change review date to current date and make sure status is “ok”.
+At the same time, in the frontmatter change the label `content-review-lts2016`to => `lts2016-ok`

+- **If you see that the page requires small updates**, please edit and update the page directly as you read it.
+Change review date to current date and make sure status is “ok”.
+It will take less time to everyone that to read it again and update it later.
+At the same time, in the frontmatter change the label `content-review-lts2016`to => `lts2016-ok`

+- **If the topic is still relevant but content needs to be deeply updated**, change review date current date, change status to “not-ok” or “requiresUpdates” and add a comment explaining what’s wrong.
+Note: The comment will displayed on the page.
+Then, create a JIRA ticket and start processing it once you are done with all of your assigned pages.
+Once it's done change the review date to current date and make sure status is “ok” and change the label in the frontmatter `content-review-lts2016`to => `lts2016-ok`.

 A multiline comment is possible, it should look like this: